Newport Beach is a charter city governed by an elected, seven-member City Council, which operates under a council-manager form of government.

 The City Clerk’s Office provides service and support to the Mayor, City Council, City Manager and City departments, as well as the public.
 The office has the responsibility for maintaining the official records of City Council actions in accordance with the legal requirements for public meetings and execution of all minutes, ordinances, resolutions and contracts.
 Services to the public include assistance with understanding and participating in the decision and policy making process, responding to requests for records and assistance with general inquiries.

-Seimone Jurjis, community development director
+Seimone Jurjis, assistant city manager/community development director

 949-644-3200 | 100 Civic Center Drive, Bay 1B-D